-Set dosa’s are soft, spongy and fluffy.
-Set dosas are in many ways similar to pancakes.
-Besides their texture, they are also served in stacks of 3-4 dosas.
+Set dosa are soft, spongy and fluffy and are in many ways similar to pancakes.
+Besides their texture, they are also served in stacks of 3-4 dosas so popular as set dosa.
 They are soft and light and so are very good for breakfast and tiffin boxes.

 Set dosa are usually served with vegetable curry, tomato chutney and coconut chutney.

 There are different versions and ratios of making set dosas.
 The version I’m posting here is what my daughter likes best.

 Love Southern Indian food then do try these Recipes from my blog-

 ★ Have you tried this recipe?
 Click on the stars ★ in the recipe card to let us know your feedback!
 If you tried it then You can also click the recipe pic and share on Instagram with hashtag #maayeka